 McNary Dam Special Operations

-See Introduction section 1 above for special operations related to spill for juvenile fish passage and navigation lock outages for maintenance.
+See Introduction section 1 above for special operations related to spill for juvenile fish passage, navigation lock outages for maintenance, and the schedule for Doble testing.

 Bi-Monthly (Long-Term): Headgate Repair.
 This is a long-term program to return the headgates to a safe operating condition by adding new roller chain, seals, anodes and other miscellaneous components.
 The plan will require short unit outages throughout the year while transporting rebuilt gates from the turbine units to the repair pit and vice-versa.
 Each swap will take from 4-6 hours to complete, and occur approximately every 2 months.
 Headgate movements are to take place concurrently with other outages as they occur, and the project does not expect any special operations outside FPP criteria.

+Monthly (Long-Term): Fish Ladder Exit, Entrance, Regulating/Tilting Weir Maintenance.
+The Oil Accountability Program identified oil leaks in the WA/OR fish ladders and made repairs a priority.
+Maintenance efforts revealed that the original seals and gaskets failed due to not being actively operated to prevent drying out and tearing.
+Now that seals and bushings have been replaced, the project needs to operate all equipment monthly and semi-annually to assess oil/grease requirements and to ensure seals do not dry out or stick to shafts.
+The motors for each weir can be operated during back shifts or periods of inactivity to exercise seals.
+The manual greasing of Zerk fittings requires a mechanic during normal working hours.
+McNary will work with Project Biologists to perform this maintenance during low impact periods as appropriate.

+February 2017–August 2017: NERC/WECC Main Unit Reactive Limit Tests.
+The purpose is to ensure that accurate information on generator gross and net Real and Reactive Power capability is available for planning models used to assess Bulk Electric System (BES) reliability.
+This testing is a new requirement communicated to McNary in December 2016.
+Testing will require all Main Unit Generators to operate outside of the 1% range requirements for at least 1 hour (NERC/WECC changed duration requirement from 30 minutes to 60 minutes).
+McNary Dam will try to complete testing in February 2017; however, operational restrictions may require some units to be tested later in the year during fish passage season.
+At a minimum, Unit 13 is being repaired Dec 2016–Mar 2017 and will require testing after its return to service.
+Testing dates are not currently scheduled and will be coordinated with BPA and NWW NERC/WECC Engineers.

 April–July (Annually): Waterfowl Nesting.
 Since 1982, McNary pool has been operated for waterfowl nesting on Lake Wallula annually from late April through early July.
 During this operation, the McNary pool may be restricted to an operating range of 337.0’–340.0’ elevation.
 Pool elevations are also operated in the range of 338.5’–339.5’ for 4–6 hours during daylight hours at least once every four days.